Arnikin/BlazorTacoNight/README.md

 1. Create a folder called TacoBlazor
 2. Open a command prompt and change directory to TacoBlazor
-3. Create a new blazer project
+3. Create a new blazor project

 ```cmd
 dotnet new blazorwasm -o MyFirstBlazorApp --no-https --hosted
 cd MyFirstBlazorApp
 ```
-3. Run the project
+4. Open the .sln file in your new solution and hit [F5][1]
 ```cmd
 dotnet run
 ```